gsm1011/hadoop.admin/manuscript/chapter5.md

 counters, diagnostic information, logs and job configuration and so on.

 Job modification ACLs can overlap with queue level ACLs.
-When this happens, a user’s operation will be granted if the user has been listed in either of these ACLs.
+When this happens, a user's operation will be granted if the user has been listed in either of these ACLs.

 ### See also